karimra/gnmic/docs/user_guide/gnmi_server.md

 ## Subscribe RPC

 The server keeps a cache of gNMI notifications synched with the configured targets and the configured subscriptions.
-The subscribe requests received from a client are run against the afore mentioned cache, this means that a client cannot get updates about a leaf that `gNMIc` did not subscribe to upstream.
+The Subscribe requests received from a client are run against the afore mentioned cache, this means that a client cannot get updates about a leaf that `gNMIc` did not subscribe to upstream.

 Clients can subscribe to specific target using the gNMI `Prefix.Target` field, leaving the Target field empty or setting it to `*` is equivalent to subscribing to all known targets.